Thailand

 Pitfalls Learning The Language

-The pronunciation of certain words can be tricky.
-Just as Thais have difficulty pronouncing certain English words, English speakers have difficulties with certain Thai words.
+The pronunciation of certain words is very tricky.
+Just as Thais have difficulty pronouncing certain English words, English speakers have difficulties with certain Thai words because certain sounds don't exist in the person's native language.
 Personally I find it difficult to pronounce words that begin with 'ng'.
 Other words require you to contort your face to get the right sound.
 The Thai word for friend is shown in some phrase books as 'peu-un' with a falling tone.
 A native English speaker might try to say this starting the word with pursed lips.
 However, to get the right sound I have to adopt what I think of as a wide-mouthed frog look.

 Audio CDs and CD-ROMs for computers are OK but there is no substitute for actually having a teacher.
 It helps too if the teacher can speak fairly good English.
 At times, watching the shape of the person's mouth as they say the word is the only way of learning.
 I paid for a course of 10 lessons and if you are interested I have annotated by lessons into notes.